LincolnSteinLab/gdc-viewer/README.md

 The top level contains files that create the various dialog boxes that appear in the menu bar.
 These allow for the dynamic generation of tracks.

 ### Export
-These files define export types for SSM, gene, and CNV tracks.
+These files define export types for Mutation, gene, and CNV tracks.

 ### Track
 These files extend the track dropdown options to include things like shareable links and view filters.
 This is also where overrides for the format of the feature dialogs are.